archanaarunog/Miniproject_256175/1_Requirements/readme.md

 * It is applicable only when there is a characteristic equation having real coefficients.

 ### Opportunities
-* this is a faster and efficient method for determining stability alone
+* This is a faster and efficient method for determining stability alone
-* using this method, the range of k values to make an unstable system stable can be determined
+* Using this method, the range of k values to make an unstable system stable can be determined

 ### Threats
 *